HDFS 3 Sink Connector for Confluent Platform¶

 You can use this connector for a 30-day trial period without a license key.

 After 30 days, you must purchase a connector subscription which includes Confluent enterprise license keys to subscribers, along with enterprise-level support for Confluent Platform and your connectors.
-If you are a subscriber, please contact Confluent Support at support@confluent.io for more information.
+If you are a subscriber, you can contact Confluent Support at support@confluent.io for more information.

-Configuration Properties¶
+Configuration properties¶

-Quick Start¶
+Quick start¶

 This quick start uses the HDFS 3 Sink connector to export data produced by the Avro console producer to HDFS.

-Before you start Confluent Platform, make sure Hadoop is running locally or remotely and that you know the HDFS URL.
-For Hive integration, you need to have Hive installed and to know the metastore thrift URI.
+- Hadoop is running locally or remotely and that you know the HDFS URL.
+For Hive integration, you must have Hive installed and know the metastore thrift URI.

-specified in topics.dir
+topics.dir

 .
-The default value of topics.dir
+The default value oftopics.dir

-and the default value of logs.dir
+and the default value oflogs.dir

 .
-If you don’t specify the two
+If you don’t specify the two configurations, ensure the connector user has write access to/topics

 .